76ers–Celtics rivalry: Lull and rebuilding

+The Process vs. The Jays

+Four days before the 2017 NBA draft, the Celtics traded the first overall pick (acquired from the Brooklyn Nets in the 2013 Paul Pierce–Kevin Garnett trade) to the Sixers for the third overall pick (acquired from the Sacramento Kings in the 2015 Nik Stauskas trade) and a future first-round pick that would eventually convey in 2019.
+The Celtics proceeded to draft Jayson Tatum as planned with the third pick, while the Sixers drafted Markelle Fultz first overall.
+Romeo Langford was drafted fourteenth overall with the 2019 pick.

-The teams met again in the 2018 Eastern Conference Semifinals as both team advanced from the first round lead by their new draft pick Jayson Tatum from Celtics with Ben Simmons and Joel Embiid from 76ers, respectively.
+The teams met again in the 2018 Eastern Conference Semifinals as both team advanced from the first round, led by Isaiah Thomas and the young core of Tatum and Jaylen Brown from Celtics with Ben Simmons and Joel Embiid from the Sixers, respectively.
 The Celtics won 4–1, and Joel Embiid afterwards remarked "This is not a rivalry, I don't know our record against them, but it's pretty bad.
 They always kick our ass."

 The teams met again in the first round of the 2020 NBA playoffs and the Celtics swept the series 4–0.
 Due to the COVID-19 pandemic, the series was held in a neutral site with no spectators.

-The teams met again in the 2023 Eastern Conference Semifinals and, despite the 76ers being up 3–2 going into game 6, the Celtics managed to come back and won 4–3.
+The teams met again in the 2023 Eastern Conference Semifinals and, despite the Sixers being up 3–2 going into game 6, the Celtics managed to come back and won 4–3.
 The series was highlighted by Jayson Tatum's 51 points in Game 7 of the series.
 His 51 points are the most in a Game 7 in NBA playoff history, surpassing the previous mark by Stephen Curry (50 points), who had already held the record two weeks earlier.

+The Celtics won their 18th NBA championship the next season in 2024, with Jaylen Brown winning Finals MVP.